buhrmi/buhrmi/README.md

 ### Buhrmi's App Framework

-Buhrmi's App Framework makes it easy to create **buttery smooth, native-feeling, offline-capable web apps**.
-Check out this [AI-generated summary](https://claude.ai/public/artifacts/78089d82-ee60-4ddf-8dec-49ec41594526).
+Buhrmi's App Framework is a framework for creating **buttery smooth native-like web apps** that run in browsers, mobile devices, and *probably* in desktop wrappers like Tauri.

-The framework consists of Ruby on Rails, Svelte, Capacitor.js, and a sweet selection of my own open source packages:
+It consists of Ruby on Rails, Svelte and Capacitor.js, topped off with a sweet selection of my own open source packages:

 - [Inertia X](https://github.com/buhrmi/inertiax)<br>
   Inertia X is a drop-in replacement for Inertia's Svelte adapter, adding the `<Frame>` component, inspired by Hotwire's Turbo Frames.